Motorcycle Accident Compensation Claims

 - Who was involved in the accident?
-Here we will need the names and contact details for all of the people who were involved.
+Here we will need the names and contact details of all of the people who were involved.

 - Were there any witnesses to the accident?
-If there were, we will also take contact details for them if you have this information.
+If there were, we would also take contact details for them if you have this information.

 - How did the accident happen?
-We will ask you to describe the events leading up to the accident, and also those that took place after.
+We will ask you to describe the events leading up to the accident and those after.
 If you have any photos of the accident, these would be very useful to us at this stage.

-- How were you injured?
-You can tell us about any injuries you sustained, and also any treatment you received at the hospital.
+- You can tell us about any injuries you sustained and also any treatment you received at the hospital.

-When it comes to calculating how much compensation will be paid as the result of a personal injury sustained in a motorcycle accident, then the damages can be split into two separate categories; general damages and special damages, thus:
+The most common question we are asked about motorcycle accident compensation claims is ‘‘how much is my motorcycle accident claim worth”?
+When it comes to calculating how much compensation you’ll be paid out, the damages can be split into two separate categories; general damages and special damages.